 Social level (the first level) says that an individual learns through interaction in a society.
 Adding to this, Personal level (the second level) says these learning are reflected throughout his life.

-Inter-psychological cognitive development is development of learning and cognition in the first level.
+Inter-psychological cognitive development is the development of learning and cognition in the first level.
 It happens due to society and culture through interaction.
-On the other hand, changes that occur inside a child’s brain in second level is intra-psychological process of cognitive development.
-Here, child's behavior and thinking pattern changes because of interaction with culture and society.
+On the other hand, changes that occur inside a child’s brain in the second level is an intra-psychological process of cognitive development.
+Here, child’s behavior and thinking pattern change because of interaction with culture and society.
 These are the two types of cognitive development that occurs socio-culturally in the theory.

 Sociocultural reasons help children to form concepts, mindsets, logical memory and attention span.
 These are parts of cognition of humans.